 Each environment must be created with a global admin of the corresponding Office 365 tenant.
-Make sure this account has a mailbox enabled.
-During registration, workspace sends a confirmation e-mail to that account.
-This global admin account has to remain active in the workspace for workspace to function.
-For more info on how to register an environment, contact your Workspace 365 Administrator or Submit a request.
+For more information on how to register an environment, contact your Workspace 365 administrator or Submit a request.

 After creation of the Workspace via e.g. the Powershell script, you'll be presented with the URL.
 Navigate to the URL.
 After you have logged in, you will be prompted to set up Single Sign-On.